The Definitive Guide to Flutter App Development!

 Using SQLite:

-In this example, we use openDatabase() to create a new database or open an existing database.
-We then use execute() to create a new table called ‘users’.
-To insert data into the table, we use insert() and pass in a map of key-value pairs.
-To retrieve data from the table, we use query() and pass in the table name.
+In this example, we’ll be using openDatabase() to either open or create a new database.
+Next, we make a new table named “users” using execute().
+We call insert() and pass in a map of key-value pairs to insert data into the table.
+We use query() and pass in the table name to get data from the table.

 6. APIs & Networking